 Add Instrumentation Directly to your Services

 Once you’ve measured the coverage you get from instrumenting the framework, you’ll likely find specific places in your system that you need to better understand.
-At this point you’ll want to turn to the OpenTelemetry or OpenTracing APIs.
-Continue adding spans to those areas and repeat our IQ Test test, until you are satisfied with the coverage.
-Be sure to add tags, logs, and metrics to get the full breadth of observability.
+At this point you’ll want to turn to the OpenTelemetry SDKs and APIs.